Background pattern

 Keep the vial in the outer packaging to protect it from light.

-Stability of use has been demonstrated both chemically and physically for 60 days at 37°C.
+It has been demonstrated that the product is chemically and physically stable for 60 days at 37°C.

-From a microbiological point of view, once the product is diluted, it should be passed to the infusion pump immediately.
-If it is not used immediately, the useful storage times and conditions before use are the responsibility of the user and should not usually be greater than 24 hours at 2°C to 8°C, unless the dilution has been made in validated and controlled aseptic conditions.
+From a microbiological point of view, once the product is diluted, it should be transferred to the infusion pump immediately.
+If not used immediately, the in-use storage times and conditions are the responsibility of the user and normally should not exceed 24 hours between 2°C and 8°C, unless the dilution has been performed under validated and controlled aseptic conditions.

-Do not use this medication if you observe a change in color, turbidity, or particles.
+Do not use this medicine if you notice a change in colour, turbidity or particles.

 • The active ingredient is ziconotide.